pratyushsharma258/Block-Query/readme.md

 ## 📊 Dataset

-The system is trained on a comprehensive blockchain dataset containing AI generated Q&A pairs covering:
+The system is trained on a comprehensive blockchain dataset containing AI generated Q&A pairs (by Claude 3.7 Sonnet) which was later human verified for facts covering:

 - Ethereum network setup and management
 - Smart contract development